thduerr/nd081-c1-provisioning-microsoft-azure-vms-project-starter/WRITEUP.md

 # CONCLUSION

-With the current state of the webapp, I definitely start with the fully managed Azure App Services, and switch to VM as soon as I push the limits.
+With the current state of the web-app, I definitely start with the fully managed Azure App Services, and switch to VM as soon as I push the limits.

-From a cost perspective, using App Services allows to develop an applicaiton without starting costs using the F1 Free tier.
+From a cost perspective, using App Services allows to develop an application without starting costs using the F1 Free tier.
 Also there are no operational costs and no costs for setting up an infrastructure.

 App Services allow to have an agile approach: start early and get fast results without the need to have done the right decisions upfront.

-App Services have build-in all aspects which are important when going to production: autoscaling, availability and security.
+App Services have build-in all aspects which are important when going to production: scaling, availability and security.